-Exploring the Artifacts #11: Main Title Inspirations No. 2
+Exploring the Artefacts #11: Main Title Inspirations No. 2 Touch of Evil

 Touch of Evil (1958)

 Director: Orson Welles

 Many cineastes are aware that over the years Universal Studios has released 3 different versions, all of them both theatrically and on video, of what many consider is the last film noir made during the classic time period, Touch of Evil.

 After the film's writer, director, and co-star Orson Welles presented his rough-cut to the aforementioned studio, it was significantly altered, with some additional reshoots performed by director Harry Keller in late 1957.
 Some of Keller's scenes were new, others replaced Welles' footage.
 Welles screened this new cut and wrote a 58-page memo to Edward Muhl, Universal's head of production at the time, outlining his desired changes with detailed explanations as to why he wanted them performed.
 This was largely ignored and the film was released in a 93-minute version.

 In the mid-1970s, Universal found a 108-minute print in its archives.
 Although falsely advertised as "complete, uncut and restored" it was, in fact, a preview version.
 It featured some important scenes Welles had shot that were cut from the 1958 release and interestingly enough, more of Keller's material.

 In 1998, noted sound editor Walter Murch re-edited a version based on Welles' memo, compiled from all of the previously available material.
 With the help of Bob O'Neil, Universal's director of film restoration, and Bill Varney, Universal's VP of Sound Operations, this restored version became widely considered the closest to a "director's cut" that could conceivably be made, particularly since Welles' rough-cut no longer existed.